 Tina Erfer, MS, BC-DMT, NCC, LCAT, is a Board-Certified Dance/Movement Therapist, National Certified Counselor and Licensed Creative Arts Therapist.
-For thirty-six years, she has worked as a d ...
+For over thirty-four years, she has worked as a ...

 Tina Erfer, MS, BC-DMT, NCC, LCAT, is a Board-Certified Dance/Movement Therapist, National Certified Counselor and Licensed Creative Arts Therapist.
-For thirty-six years, she has worked as a dance/movement therapist in educational and psychiatric settings, with children and adolescents with special needs.
-She was the Coordinator of the Hospital School Program on the Child and Adolescent Inpatient Psychiatry Unit at Mt.
-Sinai Hospital for eight years.
-Tina has given lectures, workshops and training sessions at numerous agencies and universities; and supervises and trains dance/movement therapy graduate students and practitioners.
-She has published on her dance/movement therapy work with children who have emotional and/or behavioral challenges, and children on the Autism Spectrum.
-Tina has served on the Board of Directors of the American Dance Therapy Association (ADTA); and is past President of the NY and NJ Chapters of the ADTA.
-Tina is the Coordinator, and faculty member, of the Alternate Route Dance/Movement Therapy Training Program at the Harkness Dance Center of the 92nd Street Y in New York; and on the faculty of Les Grands Ballets National Center for Dance Therapy in Montreal, Canada.
-She has taught DMT in Beijing, Shanghai and Hong Kong, as well.
-Tina is the recipient of the American Dance Therapy Association 2015 Exceptional Service Award, and the 2017 Outstanding Achievement Award.
-Tina is one of the founding members of a Task Force working towards State Licensure for Dance/Movement Therapists and Drama Therapists in New Jersey.
+For over thirty-four years, she has worked as a dance/movement therapist in educational and psychiatric settings, with children and adolescents with special needs.
+She has served as Coordinator of the Hospital School Program at Mount Sinai Medical Center in New York, in the Department of Child and Adolescent Psychiatry.
+She has given numerous lectures and workshops at various agencies and universities and has also provided many staff development and training sessions.
+Tina supervises and trains graduate students and entry-level dance/movement therapists.
+She has published on her dance/movement therapy work with children who have emotional challenges, and children with autism.
+Tina served for eight years on the Board of Directors of the American Dance Therapy Association (ADTA); and is also past President of the New York and New Jersey Chapters of the ADTA.
+She is the Coordinator of the Alternate Route Dance/Movement Therapy Training Program at the Harkness Dance Center of 92nd Street Y in New York; as well as a faculty member in this program in New York City and in Montreal, Canada.
+She is also on the faculty of the Dance/Movement Therapy Training Program of the Inspirees Institute of Creative Arts Therapy, in China.
+Tina is the recipient of the American Dance Therapy Association 2015 Exceptional Service Award.

 Amber Elizabeth Gray is a pioneer in the use of Dance Movement Therapy with survivors of trauma, particularly torture, war and human rights abuses.
 She is an ADTA Outstanding Achievement Award reci ...